 For a dependable file server, the correct hardware is essential.
-Of course, this includes hard disk, which must have adequate space for data and applications, operating system and client software.
+Of course, this includes a hard disk, which must have adequate space for data and applications, operating system, and client software.

-However, it is also important to have reliable file sharing server software that is easy to install and configure.
-The file server software must be able to provide a reliable file storage and retrieval system.
+However, it is also important to have reliable file-sharing server software that is easy to install and configure.
+The file server software must be able to provide reliable file storage and retrieval system.
 It must also be able to provide the necessary security to prevent unauthorized access. the increasing amount of data that is being generated by the increasing number of applications.

 Being able to control all server material, without any question, and a hosting firm cannot just pull the plug on you, delete your data, or otherwise affect your data integrity.
 More so if you are genuinely hosting a file server at your own premises or at a place.